Dateline: Manila, Philippines

 We talk a lot about ways to benefit from these emerging market trends by being on the ground with businesses that address these rapidly growing economies.

-Apart from businesses, however, one way of supplying the market with food is by owning agricultural land.
+Apart from businesses, however, one way of supplying the market with the proper food production is by owning agricultural land.
 In fact, it can be a better play for the passive investor or even a more active entrepreneur who wants to cash in.

-And agriculture in the Philippines has been bandied about as one of the best opportunities in this part of the world.
+Agriculture in the Philippines has been bandied about as one of the best agricultural countries and top opportunities in this part of the world.

 After all, Asia is home to more than half the world’s population.
 And, despite its reduced role in GDP, nearly eighty percent of all Filipinos are employed in the agriculture sector in some way.